 Parallel Processing:

-- Utilizing optimized processing techniques, the tool processes multiple images and yaw angles concurrently, significantly reducing processing time for large batches.
+- Utilizing optimized processing techniques, the tool processes multiple images, yaw angles, and pitch angles concurrently, significantly reducing processing time for large batches.

 -